Meet the new curriculum

-Athenaeum programming in the fall will be limited to virtual experiences.
-A reimagined virtual Athenaeum program will include world-class speakers and lively discussions.
+Athenaeum programming in the fall is limited to virtual experiences.
+A reimagined virtual Athenaeum program includes world-class speakers and lively discussions.

-These are preliminary updates and additional information will be provided throughout the summer as plans are finalized.
+These are preliminary updates and additional information will be provided as plans are finalized.

 “Although the fall semester will be unlike any other, we remain absolutely committed to delivering the highest quality education to our students.”

 Vice President for Academic Affairs and Dean of the Faculty